Last updated

 Assume a company wants to book hotel reservations for all their interview candidates.
 This is a recurring activity for the event coordinator as the company conducts interviews every month, sometimes for more than 50 candidates at a time.
 The company would like to use the same hotel and location for all interviews.
 Using the specialty desk service, travel arrangers, TMC administrators, and company administrators can create a custom template containing reusable information such as the preferred airports, the hotel, and location.
 Event coordinators can use this template to quickly prefill the recurring details, add travelers (e.g., interview candidates), and send out invites.
 Each candidate will receive an event invitation with the trip details including their booking details, accommodation, location, dates, etc.

-Difference between a generic event and specialty desk
+Difference between a generic event and specialty desk event

 In a generic event creation workflow, the event coordinator is responsible for filling in all the event details such as the event name, description, location, booking types, payment mappings, and custom field questions.
 This process is ideal for creating company-wide events that only happen on specific occasions (e.g., an annual company offsite, a semi-annual hackathon program, a company anniversary celebration, etc.).

-In a specialty desk event creation workflow (used for recurring programs), the event coordinator can quickly prefill all event details from a pre-defined template.
-The coordinator then just needs to add event dates, travelers, and bulk publish the events.
+In a specialty desk workflow (used for recurring programs), the event coordinator can quickly prefill all event details from a pre-defined template.
+The coordinator then just needs to add event dates, travelers, and to bulk publish the events.
 The event parameters (e.g., booking type) can also be overridden and modified for individual travelers.
 For example, assume two candidates are traveling from different locations to participate in an interview.
 The event coordinator can use an event template to allow one candidate to book air travel while the other books rail service based on their location and proximity to the interview venue.

 Travel arrangers or TMC/company administrators work with event coordinators to create custom templates for recurring events.